hotwired/turbo-site/_source/reference/frames.md

-* `autoscroll` is a [boolean attribute][] that controls whether or not to scroll a `<turbo-frame>` element (and its descendant `<turbo-frame>` elements) into view when after loading.
+* `autoscroll` is a [boolean attribute][] that controls whether or not to scroll a `<turbo-frame>` element (and its descendant `<turbo-frame>` elements) into view after loading.
 Control the scroll's vertical alignment by setting the `data-autoscroll-block` attribute to a valid [Element.scrollIntoView({ block:
   "..." })][Element.scrollIntoView] value: one of `"end"`, `"start"`, `"center"`, or `"nearest"`.
 When `data-autoscroll-block` is absent, the default value is